ITensor/Observers.jl/README.md

 See the DataFrames.jl documentation for more information on operations you can perform.
+You will have to load DataFrames.jl with `using DataFrames` to access DataFrame functions.
 If you find functionality that is available for a `DataFrame` that doesn't work for an `Observer`, please let us know by raising an issue!
 You can always convert an `Observer` to a `DataFrame` in the meantime: